rbricheno/elastic-fleet-iac/README.md

 A set of Python utilities and a defined structure to manage Elastic Agent policies, integrations, and their supporting Elasticsearch components (ingest pipelines, component templates).

+Targeted at people who want to send lots of "syslog"-type logs to Elastic Cloud using Elastic Agents managed by Fleet.

 ## Core Concepts

 The system is built around a "Read -> Modify -> Write" loop: